One Day in Ostuni Itinerary (for First-Time Visitors!)

 As you explore, stop in the magical little boutiques that are dotted along the narrow streets, selling traditional handmade wares that often utilize the natural resources in the area, like olive wood.

-Enjoy A Relaxed, Italian Lunch
+Enjoy a Relaxed Italian Lunch

 It’s easy to overeat in Italy, and I, for one, almost always challenge myself to eat as much delicious food as I possibly can.